(The forward bite is protected by US Patent D759,824)

 The bite must be even on the two forward pads.
 Using bite paper, record the contact points and ask the patient how it feels.
-I find that doubling or tripling the paper gets a better result.
+I find that doubling or tripling the paper gets a better result by marking

 - These patients benefit from a home exercise program of jaw and neck stretches (click here for exercises).

 - Once ideally adjusted and comfortable, this appliance does not need much adjustment for years.

 - Caution your patients that SB is a lifelong neurological disorder.
 If they stop treatment, the symptoms will rapidly return.

 - Always re-measure the range of motion and reset the device to 75% if the protrusion changes!!!